Buryatia: History

-Mongolian people have lived around the area of Lake Baikal since the fifth century, with Mongolic-related Slab Grave cultural monuments found in Baikal territory.
-Over time, the Mongolic peoples of the regions developed into distinct groups, one of which became the Buryats.
-Further divisions of the Buryats came from those living on the western shore of Lake Baikal, with better land for agriculture, and those in the east, who practiced nomadism more regularly and continued residing in moveable felt yurts.
-As a result of the superior farmland, the western side of Lake Baikal was settled by European peasants during the time of the Russian Empire – western Buryats were more exposed to and influenced by the culture, religions, and economy of their European neighbors, whereas the eastern Buryats maintained closer ties to other Mongolic peoples, Buddhism, and Asian civilizations.
+Mongolian people have lived in the area around Lake Baikal since the fifth century, with Mongolic-related Slab Grave cultural monuments found in the Baikal region.
+Over time, the Mongolic peoples of the region developed into distinct groups, one of which became the Buryats.
+Further divisions arose between those Buryats living on the western shore of Lake Baikal – which had better land for agriculture – and those in the east, who practised nomadism more regularly and continued to reside in moveable felt yurts.
+As a result of the superior farmland, the western side of Lake Baikal was settled by European peasants during the time of the Russian Empire; consequently, western Buryats were more exposed to, and influenced by, the culture, religions and economy of their European neighbours, whereas eastern Buryats maintained closer ties to other Mongolic peoples, Buddhism and Asian civilisations.

-The territory of Buryatia has been governed by the Xiongnu Empire (209 BC-93 CE) and Mongolian Xianbei state (93–234), Rouran Khaganate (330–555), First Turkic Khaganate (552-603), Eastern Turkic Khaganate (682-744), Tang dynasty (647–784), Uyghur Khaganate (744-840), Yenisei Kyrgyz Khaganate (840-1208), Mongol Empire (1206–1368), and Northern Yuan (1368–1635).
+The territory of Buryatia has been governed by the Xiongnu Empire (209 BC – 93 AD), the Mongolian Xianbei state (93–234), the Rouran Khaganate (330–555), the First Turkic Khaganate (552–603), the Eastern Turkic Khaganate (682–744), the Tang dynasty (647–784), the Uyghur Khaganate (744–840), the Yenisei Kyrgyz Khaganate (840–1208), the Mongol Empire (1206–1368) and the Northern Yuan (1368–1635).
 Medieval Mongol tribes such as the Merkit, Bayads, Barga Mongols and Tümeds inhabited Buryatia.

 Imperial Russia

-Cossacks and other tsarists officials began moving eastward into the western Buryat lands in 1625, where they estimated 30,000 Buryats were living in southeastern Siberia, collecting tribute from other, small Siberian tribes.
-The Buryats resisted the incorporation into the Russian Empire's tribute system (yasak) that demanded a yearly supply of furs; it was not until the 1680s that the last of the eastern Buryat lands were forced to participate in the yasak system.
+Cossacks and other tsarist officials began moving eastward into the western Buryat lands in 1625, where they estimated that 30,000 Buryats were living in south‑eastern Siberia, collecting tribute from other small Siberian tribes.
+The Buryats resisted incorporation into the Russian Empire's tribute system (yasak), which demanded a yearly supply of furs; it was not until the 1680s that the last of the eastern Buryat lands were forced to participate in the yasak system.
 In 1666, the fort of Udinskoye was founded.
-This area later became known as Verkhneudinsk – in 1934, it was renamed Ulan-Ude, the present-day capital of Buryatia.
+This area later became known as Verkhneudinsk – in 1934 it was renamed Ulan‑Ude, the present‑day capital of Buryatia.

-From 1727 it was the border crossing for the Kyakhta trade between Russia and China.
-Kyakhta's founder, the Serb Sava Vladislavich, established it as a trading point between Russia and the Qing Empire.
-The 1820 reforms of Mikhail Speransky established indirect rule over Buryatia by codifying the local clan leaders as official members of the "steppe duma" in order to incorporate them into the existing imperial government.
+From 1727, the town of Kyakhta served as the border crossing for the Kyakhta trade between Russia and China.
+Kyakhta's founder, the Serb Sava Vladislavich, established it as a trading post between Russia and the Qing Empire.
+The reforms of Mikhail Speransky in 1820 established indirect rule over Buryatia by codifying local clan leaders as official members of the "steppe duma", thereby incorporating them into the existing imperial government.

-Buddhism was recognized as an official religion of the Russian Empire by Empress Elizabeth in 1741, with the first Pandito Khambo Lama, the spiritual leader of Buryat Buddhists, elected in 1764.
+Buddhism was recognised as an official religion of the Russian Empire by Empress Elizabeth in 1741, and the first Pandito Khambo Lama – the spiritual leader of the Buryat Buddhists – was elected in 1764.
 The first person to serve in this role was Damba Dorzha Zaiaev (1711–1776).
 At the time of the Bolshevik Revolution, Dashi-Dorzho Itigilov served as the 12th Pandito Khambo Lama of Eastern Siberia from 1911 to 1917.
 Itigilov stepped down in 1917 at the time of the revolution and later encouraged his students to flee to Mongolia, though he refused to flee himself.